Conrad-S/agentic-retrieval-quickstart/README.md

 Query Phrasing
 - The first query in the instructions does not return results.
 After analysis I determined that this is due to the phrasing of the query.
-- We need to ask 'what' or 'how versus why'.
-I modified the query and it returns results.
+- We should ask 'what' or 'how versus why'.
+The modified query returns results.
 Example:

-Original Query (no results)
+>  Original Query (no results)
-- Why is the Phoenix nighttime street grid is so sharply visible from space, whereas large stretches of the interstate between midwestern cities remain comparatively dim?
+>  - Why is the Phoenix nighttime street grid is so sharply visible from space, whereas large stretches of the interstate between midwestern cities remain comparatively dim?

-Modified Query (results)
+>  Modified Query (results)
-- What makes Phoenix's urban street grid so visible from space at night?
+>  - What makes Phoenix's urban street grid so visible from space at night?
 How does Phoenix's nighttime appearance compare to other cities?

 Performance
 - The agent:
--- breaks a user question into multiple queries (the framework controls this), -- executes the queries in parallel (possibly multiple times), -- semantically ranks and combines the results,
+  - breaks a user question into multiple queries (the framework controls this),
+  - executes the queries in parallel (possibly multiple times),
+  - semantically ranks and combines the results,
--- returns the resulting text to an LLM, which generates the final response to the user.
+  - returns the resulting text to an LLM, which generates the final response to the user.

 For the first query in this notebook, these steps took 9.2 seconds to complete.